Ez3D-Rocketry/9-Research-and-Development/README.md

 To mitigate this, a tapered motor mount tube is used.
 The motor has a loose fit but maintains centering with the top sloping of the traditional "Engine Block" and the aft section is narrower and relatively cool from insulating effect of the clay nozzle.
  - Note: The sloping of the "Engine Block" was to make it "3D printable" without supports.
 The 'centering' effect is now an added benefit.

  - Currently only the Ez3D Mini has been test flown in this configuration.
 After three flights, the motors showed no signs of tightness (Ref: flights on a 70deg cloudy day).

+# It's the little things
+- The early version of the 1850 used a 6 inch tube and single launch lug on the fin can.
+During a C6 flight, the fin with the lug snapped off while heading up the rod (the rod was rusty rod which may have contributed).
+Fortunately the model went downrange but now the 1850 model includes the tube launch lug (same reasoning with the 18PT).
+It's also now a 9 inch tube to increase stability margins with heaver motors.
+- Ejection charges from larger motors cause more melting damage to the tube adapter section that holds the recover harness.
+Some of the larger models have a 2mm thick wall to increase durabilty.
+- A 4mm internal diameter works fine for a 1/8" launch rod but I increased it to 4.5mm to allow for rods with 'imperfections'.